 Art in the Park & Charity Bingo

 King’s Square comes alive at 7am with artisanship from a variety of mediums and genres, including local entertainment.
-You may also try your luck at the charity bingo; this year, the funds raised are donated to Hestia House in honour of the 100th Anniversary of Canadian Women’s suffrage.
+You may also try your luck at the charity bingo; the funds raised are donated to local charities.
+There will be 150 vendors with 150 Canadian themes!

 YMCA Beach Volleyball Tournament

 We enjoy the unique feature of a three-court beach volleyball court that sits on our waterfront, adjacent to our Boardwalk Stage.
 What better way to enjoy athleticism and team spirit as a part of who we are as Canadians than with this annual tournament?!
 This event is always very well attended, and rounds out our roster to provide something for the early birds of the day!

 The City Market opens its doors at 9am with over 50 unique vendors for their indoor market as one of the nation’s oldest markets.
 They will have children's activities and live entertainment throughout the day.
 Mayor Don Darling will welcome the public to a Canada 150 themed celebration!